 Construction will be carried out during regular daytime hours giving rise to the challenge of protecting the traveling public from construction hazards.
 The public on concourse level will be protected from the glass replacement operations by an OSHA compliant fall protection netting system with an additional layer of heavy duty debris protection netting.

-The construction phase began in late Fall 2019, and the project is anticipated to be complete Fall 2021.
-The Roof & Glazing replacement work is coordinated with the concurrent HVAC Upgrade project logistics plan.
-For the HVAC Upgrade project, project management and construction consulting services are provided by Aviation Group Manager Drew Miller.
+The construction phase began in late Fall 2019, and completed in the Fall 2021.
+The roof & glazing replacement work is coordinated with the concurrent HVAC upgrade project logistics plan.